Punktum-dk/epp-service-specification/README.md

 See the extension: [`dkhm:contact_validated`](#dkhmcontact_validated) extension used in the response.

-Please note that the email address (`contact:email`) is masked and the value: `anonymous@dk-hostmaster.dk` is always returned for this field, Unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information.
+Please note that the email address (`contact:email`) is masked and the value: `anonymous@punktum.dk` is always returned for this field, Unless the authenticated user has a relationship via the domain name or a registrar group association, which provides access to more information.

 The command has also been extended with information (if available) from the following extensions: